-MOST of us are born with two kidneys that we hope will serve us all our lives.
+Most of us are born with two kidneys that we hope will serve us all our lives.

-When one kidney is damaged or

-no longer works, the other one can still cope, but if this "reserve" also malfunctions, then all hell can break loose maitunctions, then all hell can break loose.
+When one kidney is damaged or no longer works, the other one can still cope, but if this "reserve" also malfunctions, then all hell can break loose.

 According to the latest 2015 data from World Health Organization (WHO), chronic kidney disease (CKD) affects approximately 10% of the world's population and is among the top 20 causes of death.

 What is more frightening is that the number of patients whose kidneys have failed and are on dialysis has risen in leaps and bounds in Malaysia over the past decade.

 The 24th Report of the Malaysian Dialysis and Transplant Registry in 2016 shows that the figures increased from 17,097 in 2007 to 39,711 in 2016.
-Says Universiti Kebangsaan Malaysia internal medicine clinical

-Malaysia internal medicine clinical

-Malaysia internal medicine clinical lecturer Prof Emeritus Datin Dr Norella Kong.
-"Before, no one talked about anything other than the first 10 causes of mortality.
+Says Universiti Kebangsaan Malaysia internal medicine clinical lecturer Prof Emeritus Datin Dr Norella Kong: "Before, no one talked about anything other than the first 10 causes of mortality.

 "It is only in the past decade or so that CKD's impact has grown.

 "Dialysis is a major means of treatment, which is very expensive, and once a patient is on it, he or she is being kept alive by a machine for umpteen years.

 "This leaves a large economic impact on a country's resources."

-"This leaves a large economic impact on a country's resources."
 Kidney or renal function is measured by the glomerular filtration rate and CKD is staged accordingly.

 There are five stages of CKD, and the beginning stages (one to three) are often asymptomatic, i.e. do not show any symptoms.

 Even if there are symptoms, these tend to be generic ones like loss of appetite and weight, nausea and vomiting, itchiness, fatigue, and swollen legs, which can be easily mistaken for other conditions.

-By the time the patient reaches stages four and five, the objective is to maintain their remaining kidney stages four and rive, the objective is to maintain their remaining kidney function for as long as possible, rather than curing the disease, which is possible in the early stages of CKD.
+Obysites time the patient reaches stages four and five, the objective is to maintain their remaining kidney function for as long as possible, rather than curing the disease, which is possible in the early stages of CKD.

-By stage five, patients normally
+By stage five, patients normally cannot survive without dialysis.

-by stage live, patients normally cannot survive without dialysis.
-"Even if 1% of patients move on to end stage CKD, it is a big num-ber," says the retired consultant nephrologist and MAA Medicare Charitable Foundation Board of Trustees members, as NKO shet.
-Trustees member - an NGO that currently cares for about 800 poor and underprivileged kidney patients at 12 charity dialysis centres nationwide.
+"Even if 1% of patients move on to end stage CKD, it is a big number," says the retired consultant nephrologist and MAA Medicare Charitable Foundation Board of Trustees member - an NGO that currently cares for about 800 poor and underprivileged kidney patients at 12 charity dialysis centres nationwide.

-Having been in the field for over 50 years, she says CKD was initially a problem among the aged, but with greater awareness over the with greater awareness over the years, it's now being picked up at a
+Having been in the field for over 50 years, she says CKD was initially a problem among the aged, but with greater awareness over the years, it's now being picked up at a younger age.